Employment Opportunities

 Internship applications are encouraged and accepted at any time.

 To apply, click the link under "Open Positions" below.
-If you experience problems or have questions, please contact internships@capsf.org.
+If there are no internships listed there, or if you experience problems or have questions regarding legal internships, please contact internships@capsf.org.

 We request a cover letter, resume, writing sample, and the names and telephone numbers of two references familiar with your skills.
 Please be sure to indicate the position in which you are interested and when you would be available to start.